victorK8/Weather_Station-/README.md

 **WebServer** contains software of high-level software of Raspberri Pi.
 Web-Server is based on Flask Module as backend in Python (check server.py script).
 As front-end, basic Html,CSS and Javascript script are used (Check template folder).
 Web-Server provides the services of data visualization, weather station geolocation, music (only for entertainment purposes).
 Its state is in progress (Geo-Location is finished).

+---
+DNS Domain: "raspi.weather-station.com" is reserved to WeatherStation Web
+---
 ## How do I use your code, bro?

 The first step is downloading my repository into your Raspberry Pi.